Odd Paladin Deck List Guide (Rastakhan's Rumble February 2019)

 You should be looking to be the aggressor in almost every matchup and the deck contains many cards that greatly support it.
 Raid Leader allows you to greatly capitalise on a wide board by doubling the Attack value of any unbuffed Dudes you have on the board.
 Blessing of Might represents an efficient source of burst damage that you can either try to stick on a minion with Divine Shield in order to get value from the buff over multiple turns or as burst damage to close out games.
 Similarly, Leeroy Jenkins is an excellent source of burst damage that can be used to win games and can be very potent when paired with Blessing of Might.
 With Leeroy in hand, you should keep track of how much burst damage you have in your hand and assess how easy it is for you to get your opponent's Health down to that amount.
 Having Divine Favor in hand is often the most important factor when deciding if you should be aggressive.
 If you are likely to fall short on damage, it will allow you to refill you hand and either continue your aggression or simply return to a relatively neutral position within the game.

-Heading into the late game, you will gain access to two new powerful tools, Vinecleaver and Stormwind Champion.
+Heading into the late game, you will gain access to a new powerful tool, Vinecleaver.
 Vinecleaver is a card that serves two main purposes.
 Firstly, as a weapon it can be used to remove minions played by your opponent and provide extra damage to finish off your opponent.
-Secondly, it is a great source of Silver Hand Recruits, which allows you to generate 4 per turn when used in combination with your Hero Power.
-Stormwind Champion is a great card that complements the extra Dudes created by Vinecleaver.
-The buff that Stormwind Champion provides allows it to be used as an alternative to Level Up!, while also providing a large body in the process.
+Secondly, it is a great source of Silver Hand Recruits, which allows you to generate 4 per turn when used in combination with your Hero Power, to get massive value out of Level Up! if you still have a copy available.

 5. Odd Paladin Card Swaps